WSMV-TV: News operation

 WSMV-TV broadcasts 53 hours of locally produced newscasts each week (with nine hours each weekday and four hours each on Saturdays and Sundays); in regards to the number of hours devoted to news programming, it is the highest local newscast output among all broadcast television stations in the Nashville market.

 WSM-TV's news department was the first in the United States to receive satellite photographs when it first used them in 1964.
 Beginning in the mid-1970s, WSM-TV developed a strong news division that, in the 1980s through the 1990s, won numerous regional and national awards (Peabody Awards among them) for in-depth and investigative reporting.
 Mike Kettenring was the news director for much of that period along with Alan Griggs and Al Tompkins.
 For most of the last two decades, WSMV has been a solid runner-up to WTVF in the Nashville ratings.
 Generally speaking, the station takes a softer approach to news than WTVF.
 The reverse was true in the 1980s, as WSMV earned awards for hard-hitting investigative stories, while WTVF took a more cautious approach.
 While WTVF usually leads the way in the city of Nashville itself, WSMV generally leads in Nashville's more conservative suburbs, as well as outlying rural parts of the market, many of whose residents recall readily the station's past association with WSM-AM.
-In recent years, however, ABC affiliate WKRN has steadily increased their ratings, particularly in the evening and late newscasts.
+In recent years, however, ABC affiliate WKRN has steadily increased its ratings, particularly in the evening and late newscasts.
 In the November 2017 sweeps, WKRN passed WSMV as runner-up in the 5 p.m. and 6 p.m. newscasts, and tied WSMV for second place in the 10 p.m. newscast.